abuob/abuob.github.io/content/blog/why-have-a-website.md

 # Why have a website?

 This is a question I've asked myself a while already.
-So far throughout my life, I've found the anonymity the internet provides rather comforting.
+So far throughout my life, I've found the anonymity of the internet rather comforting.
 Why should anyone be able to connect my name to what I write online?
 Or look up who I am?

 For the most part, I still believe that it's better to just stay anonymous.